cwRichardKim/RKDropdownAlert/README.md

 #import "RKDropdownAlert.h"
 ```

-Title is mandatory, message, background color, text color, and viewing time are all optional.
+Title is mandatory.
+Message, background color, text color, and viewing time are all optional.
 Call the alert with any of the following methods:

 ``` objc
 +(void)title:(NSString*)title;